 | Term || Definition |

 | Grant || A sum of money awarded by a third party to the College for a specific purpose, such as, but not limited to: education, research, programs, or capital construction, based on approved deliverables to be completed and reported on within a specified period of time. |

-| Corporate/Private Funding || Requests for philanthropic, sponsorship, and other corporate or private support are coordinated through the Office of Development/OCC Foundation and through College Affiliated Enterprises & Asset Management.
-The Office of Development/OCC Foundation and the Grants Office will communicate all requests that may have any shared implications to ensure institutional coordination and perception of College unity to outside entities. |
+| Corporate/Private Funding || Requests for philanthropic, sponsorship, and other corporate or private support are coordinated through the OCC Foundation.
+The OCC Foundation and Office of Government, Grants, & Alumni will communicate all requests that may have any shared implications to ensure institutional coordination and perception of College unity to outside entities. |

 1. Pre-Award: Identification of Grant Projects

 a.
 Pre-Planned Priority Projects: Identification of grant projects is driven by the College's planning process and is informed by the strategic goals established by the College, assessments, and key initiatives include in department operational plans.
 Resource needs related to high-priority projects form the focus of the College's grant-seeking efforts, which are guided by the President and Executive Council.